Genie (feral child): Hospital stay

-After a few weeks Genie became much more responsive to other people, and shortly afterward began paying attention to people speaking, but at first she remained mostly unexpressive and it was unclear whether she responded more to verbal or nonverbal stimuli.
-A month into her stay she started becoming sociable with familiar adults, first with Kent and soon after with other hospital staff.
-She was clearly happy when someone she knew visited and sometimes worked very hard to get a person to stay, expressing disappointment if she failed; for no discernible reason, her greetings were far more energetic than her relatively mild unhappiness when people left.
-After the state dropped charges against her mother she began visiting her twice a week, and over the course of a few months they steadily grew better at interacting with each other.
+After a few weeks, Genie became much more responsive to other people, and shortly afterward began paying attention to people speaking, but at first she remained mostly unexpressive and it was unclear whether she was responding to verbal or nonverbal stimuli.
+A month into her stay, she started becoming sociable with familiar adults, first with Kent and soon after with other hospital staff.
+She was clearly glad when someone she knew visited and sometimes worked very hard to get a person to stay, expressing disappointment if she failed; for no discernible reason, her greetings were far more energetic than the relatively mild unhappiness she expressed when people left.
+After the state dropped charges against her mother, she began visiting Genie twice a week, and over the course of a few months they steadily grew better at interacting with each other.

-Around the same time doctors noted that Genie took pleasure in intentionally dropping or destroying small objects, and enjoyed watching someone else do the same to something she had been playing with.
+Around the same time, doctors noted that Genie took pleasure in intentionally dropping or destroying small objects and enjoyed watching someone else do the same to something she had been playing with.
 Kent wrote that she did the same series of actions several times over and that it appeared to ease some internal tension for her, and therefore thought she did this to gain control of traumatic childhood experiences.
 She also showed a deep fascination with classical piano music played in front of her, which researchers believed was because she could hear some piano music during her childhood.
-They noted that she did not have the same reaction to recordings, and if someone played anything other than classical music she would change the sheet music to a book which she knew had pieces she liked.
+She did not have the same reaction to recordings, and if someone played anything other than classical music she would change the sheet music to a book which she knew had music she liked; her music preferences and their intensity persisted after her stay at the hospital.